unixfreaxjp/Strudels_Attack/strudels-recent-pattern.md

   :                          :   :                                 :
 ```

-So far I spotted these two attacker's IP source that is worth to be blocked from your infrastructure to mitigate these attack to your weak SSH services, like obsolete version of IoT or the weak login IoT devices:
+So far I spotted these two attacker's IP source that is worth to be blocked from your infrastructure to mitigate these attack to your weak SSH services, like obsolete version of IoT or the weak login IoT devices, GeoIP is as follows:

 ```lua
 {